Vincent Alexis-Laona, Instructional Coach

 There aren’t a lot of things that make Dana Coleman's day brighter than seeing a student’s interest spark in a rigorous math class.
 She believes all students can be successful regardless of their backgrounds, and is dedicated to developing teachers who create classrooms where students are challenged and supported.
 Mrs. Coleman earned her Bachelor of Arts in Journalism from the University of Missouri-Columbia and her Master of Education degree from the University of Missouri-Saint Louis.
 Before joining the Kauffman School, Mrs. Coleman was a Teach For America corps member, where she taught seventh- and eighth-grade math and science.
 Mrs. Coleman could not be more thrilled to work with the dedicated teachers, parents, and students that will send all PREPsters to and through college.
 She’s just crossing her fingers they all pick Mizzou.

-Kristen Crites, Athletics and Activities Director
+Kristen Crites, Director of Athletics and Activities

 Kristin Crites believes that all children are capable of success when they are given the proper tools and support.
 Her experience as a collegiate athlete and coach has solidified the importance of teamwork, goal-setting, and the self-motivation and effort needed to succeed.
 These are all qualities that will manifest themselves in her classroom.
 Ms. Crites studied physical education at Baker University where she received the Kansas Association of Health, Physical Education, Recreation, and Dance (KAHPERD) Student Major of the Year award in physical education.
 She went on to receive her Master of Arts in Education, also at Baker University.
-Ms. Crites began her professional career at Foreign Language Academy in Kansas City, Missouri, where she taught a culturally rich population of kindergarten through eighth graders.
+Ms. Crites began her professional career at Foreign Language Academy in Kansas City, MO, where she taught a culturally rich population of kindergarten through eighth graders.
 Ms. Crites is excited to be part of the Kauffman team’s efforts to foster the education and personal growth of each student as they pursue their lifelong learning goals.

 Nita Daniels, Dean of Students